Shenmin-Z/srt-player/readme.md

 - see the full context
 - copy & paste subtitle content
 - adjust subtitle delay
-- pinpoint in the timeline and replay from there
+- pinpoint in the timeline and replay from that place

 With normal video players it may not be very convenient to do these.